Dentures & PartialsFrederick, MD

 How many hours a day should you wear partial dentures?

-Can partial dentures be left in overnight?
+Can I leave partial dentures in my mouth overnight?

 Can you eat normally with partial dentures?

-Receive restorative dental care for missing teeth today by calling 301.264.5680.
+Receive restorative dental care for missing teeth today by calling 301-264-5680.
 Request a dental exam with our dentists on our website.